AC Omonia: Revival (2000s)

 After a disappointing eight seasons, the 2000s decade began with a trophy.
 Omonia celebrated its 18th Cypriot league championship title in 2001.
 Now captained by Costas Kaiafas, Omonia would win its 19th Cypriot League Championship again in 2003.
 Since 2003, however, the team would stumble and be without a title for the next several years.
 After numerous seasons of poor signings and underachieving, Omonia's reigns would be taken over by new chairman and team president, Miltiadis Neophytou in 2008.

 The team would soon be put back on track starting in 2006, beginning with the signing of Cyprus international goalkeeper Antonis Georgallides.
 Omonia would continue its star-studded signings by acquiring Cypriot stars that had been playing abroad, such as Elias Charalambous and Stathis Aloneftis.
 Omonia would then make headlines with the shocking signing of all-time leading scorer for Cyprus, Michalis Konstantinou.
 In 2009, Omonia would also sign another Cypriot star, Konstantinos Makrides.
 En route, Omonia would also acquire young Cypriot hopefuls, 21-year-old Dimitris Christofi and 20-year-old Georgios Efrem.
 Efrem, who had been playing on the youth team of Arsenal and later Scottish side Rangers, would be the final piece to the puzzle needed to win its 20th Cypriot league championship.
 After putting the proper pieces in place, Omonia did just that.
 During the 2009–10 season, led by the new captain, Elias Charalambous, Omonia would not lose a single derby, including play-off matches against APOEL, Anorthosis and Apollon.

 Head coach Takis Lemonis left the club after disappointing results and Dušan Bajević became the new coach in October 2010, but was fired in April 2011.
 He was replaced by Neophytos Larkou.
 Omonia would not be able to repeat as Champion during the 2010–11 regular season, and instead had to settle with finishing second, despite the addition of yet another young Cypriot rising star, Andreas Avraam.
-The club, however, was able to finish the season on a positive note: under interim coach Neophytos Larkou, Omonia defeated Apollon Limassol in the Cypriot Cup final to win their 13th cup title.
+The club, however, was able to finish the season on a positive note: under Larkou, Omonia defeated Apollon Limassol in the Cypriot Cup final to win their 13th cup title.

-Omonia spent a difficult year but won their 14th cup starring André Alves, who scored the winning goal against AEL Limassol in the final.
-Under the guidance of newly appointed director of football Nickolas Danskalou, Omonia finished second in the Championship and third after the playoff rounds, all but assuring they would qualify for the second round of the 2012–13 UEFA Europa League.
+The following season, Omonia won their 14th cup starring André Alves, who scored the winning goal against AEL Limassol in the final.
+Under the guidance of newly appointed director of football Nickolas Danskalou, Omonia finished third in the league, all but assuring they would qualify for the second round of the 2012–13 UEFA Europa League.